runmat-org/runmat/website/content/blog/in-defense-of-matlab-whiteboard-style-code.md

 The structure that makes it readable for humans also makes it predictable for machines.

-## The Honest Truth: Why the Hate Exists
+## The honest truth: why the hate exists

 If the syntax is so good, why is the sentiment so mixed?